henrahmagix/enders-keyboard/README.md

 ## Instructions

 Touch to start character selection.
 Slide along the axis to select a character.
-Release to type the current character.
+Release to type the character.
 Thus a quick tap will type the default character.

 ### Character sets

 From top to bottom.
 The default character is the one the slider starts on.
-On the fingers you can slide up two characters, and slide down for the rest.
+On the fingers you can slide up two characters and down for the rest.

 #### Thumb

-- Enter
+- **Enter**
-- Space (default)
+- **Space** (default)
-- Backspace
+- **Backspace**

 #### Index